-Quite apart from the unusual defence of the poor's consumption of alcohol by a Liberal supporter, the most striking feature of Parke's treatment of the House of Lords question was the way in which he was able to link several Liberal concerns - the proper taxation of the land, the drive to direct taxation and the abuses of the peerage - with the poor's economic welfare.
-The House of Lords is treated elsewhere by Parke in the manner in which we have already seen 'Tory Obstructionism' derided, but is linked clearly to the condition of the 'working classes'.
-With regards tenancy, "Every effort that has been made to get justice for the farmer has always been opposed by the Lords, although they pretend to be his friends...The House of Lords has always opposed any attempt to protect the property of the tenants from greedy landlords."
-The sympathy of the county working man with his borough counterpart was also invoked: "the workmen of the towns have suffered from the actions of these noblemen just as badly.
-They refused to women and children the protection from hard masters and long hours which Liberals tried to get for them in 1842...because their labour is cheaper than men's.
-They also tried to spoil the Employer's Liability Act...In fact the House of Lords has always opposed every Bill intended to do good to the working classes or make them more free."
-68 demonstrating an understanding of the county and borough working man as sharing an essential 'class' bond and common grievance at the hands of the peers.
+Quite apart from the unusual defence of the poor's consumption of alcohol by a

+Liberal supporter, the most striking feature of Parke's treatment of the House of Lords

+We can see in this example how Parke managed to show how the Liberals' traditional antipathy to the House of Lords was a useful tool in their attempts to tailor their own priorities with those of the 'working-class' electorate.
+Note also that Parke is again demonstrating an understanding of the county and borough working man as sharing an essential 'class' bond and common grievance at the hands of the peers.
 Parke moves on to discuss the issue of Free Trade, which would be another key area in which the Liberals would attempt to ally their aims with those of the 'working classes'.
-Anthony Howe has argued that reconstructed memories of the 'Hungry Forties' were an important part of the Edwardian Liberal campaign against Tariff Reform, and Parke's pamphlet suggests that the tactic of invoking past grievance was a long-standing approach of Liberal political appeals.
-69 Invoking the memory of the Corn Laws in dealing with Conservative protectionist policies of the day, he uses the issue to paint a large and clear dividing line between the interests of the peers and those of the 'working classes', the latter of course to be championed by the Liberal Party: "There is one change which a good many Tory landlords and others want to make.
+Anthony Howe has argued that reconstructed memories of the 'Hungry Forties' were an important part of the Edwardian Liberal campaign against Tariff Reform, and Parke's pamphlet suggests that the tactic of invoking past grievance was a long-standing approach of Liberal political appeals.76 Invoking the memory of the Corn Laws in dealing with Conservative protectionist policies of the day, he uses the issue to paint a large and clear dividing line between the interests of the peers and those of the 'working classes', the latter of course to be championed by the Liberal Party: "There is one change which a good many Tory landlords and others want to make.
 They would like to put a tax on all corn that comes into the country - that is, they want to tax the loaf....The landlord would get a lot more rent, but will you be willing to pay more for your bread that rich men may still be richer?"
-70 Having neatly combined an attack on protectionism with the critique of Tory taxation already established in the discussion on land law, Parke proceeds to stir the memory of the times when "Landlords were better off, but the working men were starving" before attacking the Conservative claim that protectionism increased the 'working-class' income: "The real change that wants to be made is to alter the land laws so that the soil may be freely tilled."
-71
+77 Having neatly combined an attack on protectionism with the critique of Tory taxation already established in the discussion on land law, Parke proceeds to stir the memory of the times when "Landlords were better off, but the working men were starving" before attacking the Conservative claim that protectionism increased the 'working-class' income: "The real change that wants to be made is to alter the land laws so that the soil may be freely tilled."
+78